jeluard/happy/README.md

 Representors encapsulate the logic of converting HTTP body between the user and the client implementation.
 Custom representors can be provided by implementing the `happy.core/Representor` protocol.

-To have a representor used automatically as part of the HTTP call it must be defined as an interceptor using respectively the `request-interceptors` and `response-interceptors` options. `happy.representors/as-request-interceptor` and `happy.representors/as-response-interceptor` helps defining them.
+To have a representor used automatically as part of the HTTP call it must be defined using respectively the `request-interceptors` and `response-interceptors` options. `happy.representors/as-request-interceptor` and `happy.representors/as-response-interceptor` helps defining them.
 Representors as interceptors are automatically applied based on request / response `content-type` and will replace `:body` with the result of their invocation.
+By specifying a mime-type via `override-request-mime-type` or `override-response-mime-type` a user can control with representor will be used.

-Default representor for `json`, `transit`  and other common mime types are available and defined by [default](https://github.com/jeluard/happy/tree/master/src/happy/representor).
+Default representor for `edn`, `json`, `transit`  and other common mime types are [available](https://github.com/jeluard/happy/tree/master/src/happy/representor).

 ## License